igabriel85/DICE-Monitoring/src/README.md

 Bootstraps specified node.

 **NOTE**: Possible duplication with `../aux/..` branch.
+DEPRECATED.
 ***

 `DELETE` `/v1/overlord/nodes/{nodeFQDN}`

 Stops all auxiliary monitoring components associated with a particular node.

 **NOTE**: This does not delete the nodes nor the configurations it simply stops collectd and logstash-forwarder on the selected nodes.
+DEPRECATED.

 `PUT` `/v1/overlord/nodes/{nodeFQDN}/roles`